-The Component Selection dialog box opens.
+The Service Name dialog box opens.

-- Click Next. - 9.
+- 8. In the Service name box, type the name to use for the License Server service.
+Then, click Next. - 9.
+Specify the ports that you want License Server to listen on, and the path of your IDOL license key file (licensekey.dat).
+You can click to navigate to the file.
+Then, click Next.
+The Component Selection dialog box opens. - 10.
+Click Next. - 11.
 Select the check boxes for the components that you want to install, and specify the port information for each component, or leave the fields blank to accept the default port settings.
-For more information, refer to the IDOL Getting Started Guide. - Click Next or Back to move between components. - After you have specified your settings, the Summary dialog box opens.
-Verify the settings you made and click Next. - The Ready to Install dialog box opens. - 11.
-Click Next. - The Installing dialog box opens, indicating the progress of the installation.
-If you want to end the installation process, click Cancel. - 12.
-After installation is complete, click Finish to close the installation wizard.
+For more information about installing IDOL components, refer to the IDOL Getting Started Guide.

+Click Next or Back to move between components.

+12. After you have specified your settings, the Summary dialog box opens.
+Verify your choices and click Next.

+The Ready to Install dialog box opens.

+Click Next.

+The selected components are installed.

+14. After installation is complete, click Finish to close the installation wizard.